Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Detailed Settings of Experiments

 \textbf{RL Training.} We use Proximal Policy Optimization (PPO) for reinforcement learning (RL).
 The maximum prompt length is set to 8192 tokens, and the maximum response length is 512 tokens.
 The critic model is initialized with the same weights as the actor model.
 The actor is trained with a learning rate of 1e-6, while the critic uses a slightly higher learning rate of 1e-5 to enable faster value estimation.
 We set the KL divergence coefficient to 0.001 to balance exploration and policy stability.
 The generation temperature is set to 0.6 to encourage a mix of determinism and diversity in the generated reasoning chains and formula outputs.
 The PPO mini-batch size is 64.
-We evaluate performance every 20 steps and report the results based on the best performance achieved on each dataset.

 \textbf{SFT Training.} The supervised fine-tuning (SFT) training corpus is distilled from \textit{GPT-4o} by prompting it with ground-truth answers, eliciting chain-of-thought reasoning followed by a final answer.
-We adopt a rejection-based fine-tuning (RFT) strategy~\cite{yuan2023scalingrelationshiplearningmathematical}, retaining only examples where the generated answer exactly matches the ground truth.
+We adopt a rejection-based fine-tuning (RFT) strategy~\citep{yuan2023scalingrelationshiplearningmathematical}, retaining only examples where the generated answer exactly matches the ground truth.
 For symbolic reasoning tasks, correctness is determined by executing the generated formula and verifying that the resulting answer matches the expected output.
 This approach ensures high-quality supervision for fine-tuning.
 All SFT models are trained for 4 epochs, and we report results based on the checkpoint with the highest exact match accuracy on the test set.
 We use a learning rate of 2e-5 and a batch size of 64.

 \textbf{Evaluation Inference.} For all models, including both open-source and proprietary ones, we use a temperature of 0, top-$k$ of 50, and top-$p$ of 0.7 during inference.
 Setting the temperature to 0 encourages deterministic outputs and improves stability in single-pass predictions.
-For self-consistency decoding in Fortune++, we use a higher temperature of 0.6 to promote diversity across multiple samples, enabling the model to better explore reasoning variations and improve final answer voting.
+For self-consistency decoding in \textit{Formula-R1}, we use a higher temperature of 0.6 to promote diversity across multiple samples, enabling the model to better explore reasoning variations and improve final answer voting.